SaladSlayer00/Whisper_Italian_FineTuned_S2S/README.md

 # Fine-Tuning Whisper for Italian Speech Transcription 🗪
 The objective of this project is the fine-tuning of the Whisper translation model, by OpenAI, achieving the ability to efficiently transcribe Italian speech.
-This work has been separated into three steps.
+This work has been separated into three steps to build a scalable pipeline.
 Our reference can be found in the blog post 👉 [Fine-Tune Whisper 🤗](https://huggingface.co/blog/fine-tune-whisper).
 To build meaningful interactive applications, a Gradio interface was employed.
 The project does not limit itself to fine-tuning Whisper: to exploit the full capabilities of the model, we have added three functionalities, with the ultimate goal of realizing a
 Speech-to-Speech 🗪 system: